Understanding The Role of LDL in Heart Disease

 High levels of LDL cholesterol can increase the risk of heart disease and stroke.
 This is because it can build up and accumulate in the arterial walls, forming plaques which, over time, can harden and narrow the arteries.
 This, in turn, can cause blockages and interrupt the blood flow, which can lead to the buildup of fatty deposits and inflammation of the artery walls.
 High levels of LDL cholesterol can also increase the risk of developing atherosclerosis, which is a condition that can cause further hardening and narrowing of the arteries.
 This can lead to a host of serious health complications, including heart attack and stroke.

-See also The Link Between Cholesterol and Inflammation
+See also The Link Between Triglycerides and Diabetes: What You Need to Know

 What Can We Do To Lower Our LDL Levels?